CSOYO ATTENDANCE POLICY

 ALLOWED ABSENCES: Musicians are allowed NO MORE THAN 2 absences during the Fall Concert Cycle and 2 absences during the Spring concert cycle.
 This includes ANY ABSENCE, such as illness, COVID-19 quarantine, school or other music activities, fall or spring breaks, family vacations, homework and tests, college visits, transportation problems, sports events, religious holidays, school trips, etc.

-If a musician misses more than the allowed number of absences in a concert cycle, they will be asked to submit a playing test via Flipgrid one week prior to the concert, and their Conductor will decide if they are prepared to play on the concert.
+If a musician misses more than the allowed number of absences in a concert cycle, they will be asked to submit a playing test via Flipgrid one week prior to the concert, and their Conductor will decide if they are prepared to play on the concert. ***CLARIFICATION: Any member who misses more than 2 rehearsals will put their membership in jeopardy.
+An appeal must be submitted (see below) in order to maintain membership.
+The appeal is subject to approval.
+The playing test may be granted in response to an appeal, particularly in COVID-19 situations.

 Members who exceed the maximum allowed absences during a concert cycle and are not allowed to play on the concert are still required to attend the Venue rehearsal and the concert so that no further absences are accrued.
 Members should check in backstage at the attendance table when the orchestra is called, and then sit in the audience for the full duration of the rehearsal and the concert.
 Members who miss the venue rehearsal or a concert may be dismissed from the CSOYO and not permitted to audition in the future.